 Classes at HEROES Academy move at an accelerated pace.
 Although each student’s academic journey is unique, most students starting classes at HEROES in 1st or 2nd grade end up taking Algebra I in 6th grade (triple accelerated math) or 7th grade (double accelerated math).

-HEROES Academy offers accelerated math, language arts, science, and engineering classes exclusively for gifted and talented students.
+HEROES Academy offers accelerated math and language arts classes exclusively for gifted and talented students.
 To find out more about classes at HEROES, click here.
+To apply to HEROES Academy, click here.